 Unquestionably, Kema Sakuranomiya is unavoidable in a trip to Kansai under the sign of cherry blossoms, and without doubt the most beautiful place in Osaka to admire its sakura.

-Kema Sakuranomiya Park guides
+How to get to Kema Sakuranomiya Park

 By train -- JR Loop line (north) Sakuranomiya station or JR Tozai Line (East) Osakajokitazume station